OCHA-DAP/pa-syr-earthquake-analysis-support/README.md

 ### Name cleaning

 A conversion dictionary of XLSForm names is defined in Google Sheets that converts the raw XML names into cleaner versions of themselves.
+In case the file is exported with group names in the file names, these are removed as well.

 ### Translation